Adelic toric varieties and adelic loop groups: Adelic solenoid

-The canonical projections of the inverse limit are the functions $ S^1_\Q\overset{\pi_n}\to S^1$ defined by $\pi_n\left(\left(z_j\right)_{j\in\N}\right)=z_n$ and they define the solenoid topology as the initial topology of the family.
+\noi and they define the solenoid topology as the initial topology of the family.
 The solenoid is an abelian topological group and each $\pi_n$ is an epimorphism.
 In particular each $\pi_n$ is a character which determines a locally trivial $\hat{\Z}$--bundle structure where the group

+\noi (where $p_{n,m}:\Z/m\Z\longrightarrow\,\Z/n\Z$ is the canonical epimorphism when $n|m$), is the profinite completion of $\Z$.
+Then, $\hat{\Z}$ is a compact, perfect and totally disconnected abelian topological group homeomorphic to the Cantor set.